kendryte/canmv/build.md

 ## Flash (Burn) to board

-For example, you have one `Maix Go` board:
+For example, you have one `CanMV k210` board:

 ```
-python3 project.py -B goE -p /dev/ttyUSB1 -b 1500000 flash
+python3 project.py -B auto -p /dev/ttyACM0 -b 1500000 flash
 ```

 For `Maixduino` board: